infinitaslearning/notion-github-catalog/readme.md

 You have an option to provide additional 'lookup' databases to convert some of the above selects into relations:

-### Segment, Team, System
+### Owner, System

 1. Create a database that has *at least* a `Name` column that is unique, all other columns are up to you.
 2. Create an 'Unknown' row - this is what services that cannot be mapped go to (this name matters).
-3. In the config of the action, provide the input variable `segment_database` pointing to this database.
+3. In the config of the action, provide the input variable `owner_database` pointing to this database.
-4. In the main service catalogue table convert the `Segment` column to a relation, pointing at the above database.
+4. In the main service catalogue table convert the `Owner` column to a relation, pointing at the above database.

-This can be repeated for `Team` and `System`.
+This can be repeated for `System`.
 The full config is below in the usage.

 ## Service Descriptor Format